David-cripto/DiffClassification/README.md

 Given a scenario where we possess a small labeled dataset alongside a larger unlabeled dataset, we can approach classification through the following steps:

--Train a generative model on the unlabeled dataset to learn the underlying data distribution.
+- Train a generative model on the unlabeled dataset to learn the underlying data distribution.

--Utilize the trained generative model to extract more representative features for the labeled images, effectively enriching the feature space.
+- Utilize the trained generative model to extract more representative features for the labeled images, effectively enriching the feature space.

--Train a small neural network using the enriched features to make predictions for the corresponding labels.
+- Train a small neural network using the enriched features to make predictions for the corresponding labels.

 This approach leverages the generative model to enable the small neural network to make accurate predictions despite the limited labeled data.